Warm Roasted Squash & Quinoa Buddha Bowl with Almond Citrus Sauce ...what a delicious mouthful, literally!

 Honestly, most of my meals are a combination of grains, beans, steamed veg and a badass sauce.

-You could label this type of meal as a Buddha bowl or now, as it’s commonly called, just “a bowl”.
+You could label this type of meal as a BOWL or now, as it’s commonly nourish bowls, power bowls, or macro bowls.
 Bowls with grains as the base topped with various combinations of plants (cooked, raw or sautéed) are showing up on menus everywhere!
 And to that I say a long awaited WHOOP WHOOP!

 Bowls are the best!